Helpful ways to strengthen your immune system and fight off disease

+How can you improve your immune system?
 On the whole, your immune system does a remarkable job of defending you against disease-causing microorganisms.
 But sometimes it fails: A germ invades successfully and makes you sick.
-Is it possible to intervene in this process and make your immune system stronger?
+Is it possible to intervene in this process and boost your immune system?
 What if you improve your diet?
 Take certain vitamins or herbal preparations?
 Make other lifestyle changes in the hope of producing a near-perfect immune response?

 The idea of boosting your immunity is enticing, but the ability to do so has proved elusive for several reasons.
 The immune system is precisely that — a system, not a single entity.
 To function well, it requires balance and harmony.
 There is still much that researchers don't know about the intricacies and interconnectedness of the immune response.
 For now, there are no scientifically proven direct links between lifestyle and enhanced immune function.

 But that doesn't mean the effects of lifestyle on the immune system aren't intriguing and shouldn't be studied.
-Quite a number of researchers are exploring the effects of diet, exercise, age, psychological stress, herbal supplements, and other factors on the immune response, both in animals and in humans.
-Although interesting results are emerging, thus far they can only be considered preliminary.
-That’s because researchers are still trying to understand how the immune system works and how to interpret measurements of immune function.
-The following sections summarize some of the most active areas of research into these topics.
+Researchers are exploring the effects of diet, exercise, age, psychological stress, and other factors on the immune response, both in animals and in humans.
 In the meantime, general healthy-living strategies are a good way to start giving your immune system the upper hand.

 Immunity in action.
 A healthy immune system can defeat invading pathogens as shown above, where two bacteria that cause gonorrhea are no match for the large phagocyte, called a neutrophil, that engulfs and kills them (see arrows).

 Photos courtesy of Michael N. Starnbach, Ph.D., Harvard Medical School